December 30, 2011

 Add shallots and saute until soft.
 Add Pernod and simmer until almost all evaporated.
 Add chicken broth and simmer until that is almost evaporated.
 Add cream, adjust seasonings and add cutlets back to pan, coat in sauce and serve on a platter spooning any additional sauce over chicken.
 Sprinkle with chopped parsley.

 Review: This was excellent.
 The Nudge even loved the orzo.
+For less carbs, sub the orzo for barley or quinoa.
 This sauce is going into my rotation of quick cutlet meals.
 Even good enough for a dinner party.
 They will happy with the unique taste the Pernod gives the sauce.
 Unlike anything you probably have ever had.

 December 26, 2011